 16. Match Box (Tinder)

-Match Box is the original name for the globally-recognized dating app, Tinder.
-Although many dating apps already existed, Tinder overtook the market by gamifying its platform – enabling individuals to swipe left or right to express interest or pass on another user.
+Match Box is the original name for Tinder, a dating app used by millions of people worldwide.
+Even with many competitors, Tinder overtook the market by implementing a gaming aspect to its platform.
+Instead of just adding friends, individuals could swipe left or right to express interest in another user.
 Match Box’s startup deck is an excellent example of balancing creativity and simplicity to generate investor interest.

 What We Like About Match Box’s Pitch Deck